 Refer to the data on the Berkeley graduate school admissions shown on p.
-3 and to the Science article 'Sex Bias in Graduate Admissions: Data from Berkeley' by P. J. Bickel, E. A. Hammel, and J. W. O'Connell.
+3 and to the article by Bickel, Hammel, and O'Connell in Science in 1975 Sex Bias in Graduate Admissions: Data from Berkeley.

-ii.
+- i.
+In 1 paragraph, summarize the article in words that would be understood by a professional (e.g. a lawyer) who has little knowledge of statistics or epidemiology. - ii.
 Imagine that 933, 585, ...
 769 applicants applied to the six Faculties A-F respectively but that all 4,526 were women.
 If they had the same success rates as the women actually achieved, what proportion of the 4,526 women would have been admitted?
 Calculate the variance of this proportion.